koayon/awesome-adaptive-computation/README.md

 ## About

-`Adaptive Computation` is the ability of a machine learning system to adjust its `function` and `compute budget` for each example.
+`Adaptive Computation` (sometimes called `Dynamic Compute`) is the ability of a machine learning system to adjust its `function` and `compute budget` for each example.

 <!-- We can think of this as giving models a [System 2](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow) mode. -->